OraOpenSource/OXAR/README.md

   	<td>Disabled by default</td>
   </tr>
 </table>

+Open Optional ports can be configured in`config.sh` in the `FIREWALL` section.
+If you want to modify these values post install open `scripts/firewalld.sh` and look for examples on how to open (both temporarily and permanently).

 ## Vagrant Port Mapping
 The following ports are mapped to the host and can be configured in [Vagrantfile](Vagrantfile):
 <table>